The 13 Days of Halloween: Psycho Killers

 The 13 Days of Halloween: Alfred Hitchcock Presents Horror

-Alfred Hitchcock is one of those Hollywood types whose films can be associated with various types of creative work.
+Alfred Hitchcock is one of those Hollywood folks whose films can be associated with various types of creative work.
 Thrillers are probably what he’s best known for as, over the years, Hitch cranked out many excellent films with espionage, murder and other general all-around mayhem as the main component to their plots.
 Hitchcock even frequently discussed his use of the MacGuffin, put simply, whatever it was the protagonists were fighting over, be that secret plans or, typically in his films, some vague, unspecified crucial thing that sets up all the thriller elements.

 While I do seriously enjoy Hitch’s various array of thrillers, I’ve always been more of a fan of his horror films.
 While many of his most famous works straddled the line between multiple genres, there are a few that I feel fall squarely into the horror category, and I believe they include some of the very cream of his cinematic efforts.